mhos/puzzle-game-online-ha/README.md

 - **Display Support**: Works with View Assist displays for visual gameplay
 - **Voice-Only Mode**: Also works with voice-only devices

+## Prerequisites

+**Before installing Puzzle Game Online, you must have the following already set up and working:**

+### For Voice Control
+- **Text-to-Speech (TTS)**: Any TTS integration configured and working in Home Assistant
+- **Speech-to-Text (STT)**: Any STT integration configured and working in Home Assistant
+- **Assist Satellite**: At least one voice-enabled device set up as an Assist satellite

+### For Visual Display on Satellite Devices
+- **[View Assist](https://github.com/dinki/View-Assist)**: Required if you want to see the game dashboard on satellite display devices (Echo Show, Lenovo ThinkSmart, tablets, etc.)

+> **Important:** View Assist must be fully installed and working with your display devices BEFORE adding Puzzle Game Online.
+The game will work voice-only without View Assist, but you won't see the visual dashboard on your satellite displays.

 ## Installation

 ### Step 1: Install via HACS